 Equitable distribution is the process in which the Court divides marital assets and liabilities during divorce proceedings.
-Florida Statute §61.075 defines this process and includes factors that the Court considers when determining whether property acquired during the marriage is marital or nonmarital.
+Florida Statute §61.075 Florida defines equitable distribution, including factors for classifying property as marital or nonmarital.

 Is the division of assets always equal?